rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 int     arg6 - Ranged flag.
 1 if the hit chance calculation takes into account the distance to the target.
 This does not mean the attack is a ranged attack int     arg7 - The raw hit chance before applying the cap

-int     ret0 - the new hit chance
+int     ret0 - The new hit chance.
+The value is limited to the range of -99 to 999
 ```

 -------------------------------------------